-If you need more information about which treats you should be offering your chinchilla, you can view my post here on that topic.
+If you need more information about which treats you should be offering your chinchilla, you can view my post here.

 Typically, my chinchilla takes about 4 to 6 days to go through a full water bottle.
 I always try to top off the water bottle when it’s around half-full.

-Also, ensure that you always clean your chinchilla’s water bottle to eliminate bacteria growth and other potential issues from showing their face.
+Ensure that you always clean your chinchilla’s water bottle to eliminate bacterial growth and other potential issues from showing their face.

 Keep the water bottle full and even consider having a backup water bottle attached to the cage at all times.

-This is especially important to ensure your chinchilla never reaches a point of dehydration which can become deadly in a hurry for your chinchilla.
+This is especially important to help ensure your chinchilla never reaches the point of dehydration, which can become deadly in a hurry for these small animals.

-To be 100% safe, I have written a post about how to tell if your chinchilla is dehydrated that you can view here.
+To be 100% safe, I have written a post about how to tell if your chinchilla is dehydrated.

 The biggest tip that makes it easy to tell if your chinchilla may be dehydrated is to visually inspect its ears.
 Dehydration and overheating are common reasons for a chinchilla’s ears to turn red.

-This can happen on the inside or outside of the ears where you can notice easily depending on the color of your chinchilla.
+This can happen on the inside or the outside of the ears.
+It is usually easy to notice, depending on the color of your chinchilla.

-Up next is an equally important consideration which comes down to your chinchilla cage.
+Up next is an equally important consideration: the chinchilla cage.

-We know how important a chinchilla’s diet and fresh water is, but this comes in as a close second place when it comes to importance.
+We know how important a chinchilla’s diet and fresh water is, but the habitat comes in as a close second place when it comes to importance.